Taking Courses Outside the Law School

 - If the approved course was taught in a quarter hour format, the Registrar will convert the quarter credit hours to semester credit hours.

 In order to receive credit for work completed at another law school, the other law school must be accredited by the American Bar Association ‐ Section of Legal Education and Admissions to the Bar and be a member of the Association of American Law Schools.

 Eligible courses may not duplicate courses offered at the College of Law.
 Courses taken at other law schools retain their character as classroom credit hours or non‐classroom credit hours when they are accepted in satisfaction of degree requirements at the College of Law.

 B. Taking Courses at Northern Kentucky University Salmon Chase College of Law:

-The process for taking course work at NKU Chase College of Law is the same as outlined in Section A. In addition, if you wish to take advantage of the consortium arrangement, you must obtain a consortium form from Charlene Carpenter.
-Submit it with your form below to have it signed by the Associate Dean.
+The process for taking course work at NKU Chase College of Law is the same as outlined in Section A. In addition, if you wish to take advantage of the consortium arrangement, you must obtain a consortium form from the Registrar.
+Submit it with your form below to have it signed by the Assistant Dean.

 The consortium arrangement may also be available with other law schools and graduate programs.
 Ask the Registrar if you have questions about this.